Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

  * **Containers** fail straight away after a not found response from the shipping line.
  * **Bill of lading** and **booking numbers** do not fail instantly.
 We change the `status` to `awaiting_manifest` and will keep checking your request daily.
 You will receive a `tracking_request.awaiting_manifest` webhook notification the first time it happens.
 If your request number cannot be found after 7 days we will mark the tracking request as failed by changing the `status` field `failed` and sending the `tracking_request.failed` event to your webhook.
+ * Should you wish to adjust the duration before marking your tracking requests as failed, please contact us through support@terminal49.com.
  * **Incorrect request number type** if the request number type (ex. booking number) is incorrect, the tracking request will still fail even though the request number is correct.